Shari87/versioned-deployment/README.md

         - The route tables and its association with its respective public and private subnets
         - Association of NAT-Gateway with private subnet
         - Association of Internet Gateway with the VPC
+     * variables.tf: This file defines the variable names which would be used in production.tfvars
+     * production.tfvars: File used to pass the values for our vpc and cidr_blocks
 2. 2-platform
    * This folder defines our ecs cluster, route53 domain and other related services
 3. 3.application